huang363/-Agario-Project/README.md

 gameplay, the user uses the arrow keys on the keyboard to move, and can toggle the switches of the DE1-SoC board to change the color of the enemies.

+* This project also includes published libraries, the copyrights belongs to the original writer of these librarys
+- PS2_Controller
+- VGA Adaptor Library